 A successful Forex trader uses a wide variety of trading tools.
 For example, you can use stop-losses to better protect your account.
 Just in case you're unfamiliar with the concept, let's explore what stop-loss means.
-A stop-loss is an order that a Forex trader places on an instrument, which remains until that instrument reaches a specific price, then automatically executes sell or buy depending on the nature of the initial order (buy if it was a short order, sell if it was a buy order).
+A stop-loss is an order that a Forex trader places on an instrument, which remains until that instrument reaches a specific price, then it automatically executes a sell or buy action, depending on the nature of the initial order (buy if it was a short order, sell if it was a buy order).
 Setting a stop-loss is particularly useful for removing emotions from your trading decisions, and keeping a constant watch on your positions, so you don't have to.

 However, you may sometimes hear about traders who trade Forex profitably without a stop-loss.
 In fact, some traders are opposed to using stop-losses at all.
 These traders rely on Forex no stop-loss strategy to bring them profit.
 Some of them do succeed, but the majority don't.
 Before you decide on whether or not to use a stop-loss strategy, you should consider the advantages and disadvantages of placing stops.
-Even then, it would be wise to try out your no stop-loss strategy on a Demo account first, before you use it in the live markets.
+Even then, it would be wise to test out your no stop-loss strategy on a Demo account first, before you use it in the live markets.

 First off, setting a stop-loss doesn't cost you anything.
 You will only bear costs when you reach the stop-loss price and the sell or buy.
 Why is this important?
-Well, there are always FX traders who don't want to close a losing trade because they think the market will move in their favour.
-But the problem is, the markets are not generally known for moving in favour of individual traders, so trading Forex with no stop-loss is literally putting emotions over logic.
+Well, there are always FX traders who don't want to close a losing trade because they think that the market will move in their favour.
+But the problem is, the markets are not generally known for moving in the favour of individual traders, so trading Forex with no stop-loss is literally like putting emotions over logic.
 But keep in mind that stop-loss orders do not guarantee you profit – nor will they make up for a lack of trading discipline.
 You need to be confident in your trading strategy and stick to your action plan.

 Before we look at a no stop-loss Forex strategy, let's consider a few things.
 In a normal FX market, a stop-loss acts as intended.
-For example, if you buy at $50 and set a stop-loss order to $47.50, then it restricts your loss to 5%.
+For example, if you buy at $50 and set a stop-loss order to $47.50, it restricts your loss to 5%.
 However, in a fast-moving market where prices change rapidly – the price at which you sell can differ from your stop price.

 Moreover, a short-term fluctuation may trigger your stop price prematurely.
 In this case, pick a stop-loss percentage that allows the price to fluctuate.
-Be aware that you shouldn't set a 5% stop-loss, on an instrument that fluctuates 10% or more in a week because you will most likely end up losing money on the commissions from your stop-loss.
+Be aware that you shouldn't set a 5% stop-loss on an instrument that fluctuates 10% or more in a week, because you will most likely end up losing money on the commissions from your stop-loss.

 Another common problem is the transparency of stop-loss.
 There is a game that some market makers play, whereby they run the stops when the price is low enough, then trigger a mass of stop-loss orders.
 After an instrument is sold at a popular stop-loss price, it reverses direction and rallies.